cirruslabs/cirrus-ci-docs/docs/examples.md

       rspec_script: bundle exec rake knapsack_pro:rspec
     ```

-    Which will create four shards that will theoretically **run tests 4x faster** by equaly splitting all tests between
+    Which will create four shards that will theoretically **run tests 4x faster** by equally splitting all tests between
     these four shards.

 ### RSpec and RuboCop Annotations